tannerntannern/blog/content/posts/2019-01-25-css-engraved-leather/index.md

 If you want to get a rough idea of what the final render will look like, hit <kbd>0</kbd> on the numpad to snap the viewport to the camera's perspective, and hit <kbd>shift</kbd> + <kbd>z</kbd> to preview the render.
 You may find that at this angle, you will have to re-adjust the gold material parameters from before.
 Be sure to adjust based on this view because this is the one that will be rendered!

 Once you are happy with how it looks, you can hit the big render button and go grab a coffee or something -- it will take awhile.
 Once it's done, you can save the image to a file like we did with the leather texture (and don't forget to save!
 Blender will not save the render if you close out).
-If all goes well, you should have a leather texture that looks a bit like this:
+If all goes well, you should have a gold texture that looks a bit like this:

 ![Baked gold texture](gold-texture-bake.png)